Daniel J. Frey

 Human sacrifice for a hollow safety.

-Although some who feed fear want to feed that monster continually.
+Although some who feed fear want to feed that monster once again.

-Blood doesn't have to be spilled for us to realize what is the right thing to do.
+Blood doesn't have to be spilled for us to realize what the right thing to do is.

 No.